vaibhavsagar/website/content/blog/imperative-haskell.md

 unrecognisable.
 At least this is what I thought until I took a closer look at [Control.Monad.ST](https://hackage.haskell.org/package/base-4.9.1.0/docs/Control-Monad-ST.html) and [Data.STRef](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-STRef.html).

-One of my biggest gripes with Haskell is the quality of the documentation. `Control.Monad.ST` is introduced by the riveting
+One of my biggest gripes with Haskell is the quality of the documentation. `Control.Monad.ST` is introduced as

 > This library provides support for strict state threads, as described in the PLDI '94 paper by John Launchbury and Simon Peyton Jones _Lazy Functional State Threads_.